orb-community/pktvisor/README.md

 ### Further Documentation

-We recognize the value of first class documentation, and this section is being expanded.
+We recognize the value of first class documentation, and we are working on further documentation including expanded and updated REST API documentation, internal documentation for developers of input and handler modules (and those who want to contribute to pktvisor), and a user manual.

 Please [contact us](#contact-us) if you have any questions on installation, use, or development.

 ## Contact Us